 Renovating your bathroom is a big job, and can be a daunting project for many people.
-Bathrooms are one of the most used rooms in the house, so you want the renovation to go as quickly and as smoothly as possible.
+Of course, you want the renovation to go as quickly and as smoothly as possible.
 Aside from choosing your suite, there are a couple of things to consider beforehand to help you get prepared, reducing the risk of nasty surprises and spiralling costs!

 Before hiring your contractor, make sure you know the timescales for your bathroom suite to be ready.
 If you’re re-tiling the room, new tiles can take a few weeks to arrive.
 You’ll also want to consider any custom built units that you’ll be installing.
 Being organised in your time planning will reduce both the chance of delays and also your labour costs.

 Choose a contractor you already know or who has been recommended by a friend.
 If something goes wrong, it can be much less stressful with a contractor you trust isn’t ripping you off.
 If you don’t know anyone, use websites that offer reviews of tradesmen so you know what you’re getting before you commit.

 Take the time to create a comprehensive budget.
 Labour will take up much of the cost, especially if you are gutting the bathroom, and you should always add on 20% extra to insure yourself against any emergencies or delays.
 Decide beforehand how much you want to spend on fixtures and accessories - these costs can quickly spiral.